Overview

 Project Purpose and Improvements

-The project objectives are intended to improve safety and pavement along 53 miles of road in San Juan county between SR-162 and SR-262.
-Additional improvements include the rebuild of multiple structures, and other roadway specific enhancements.
-The following is a shortlist of several key upgrades:
+The project objectives are intended to improve safety and pavement along 53 miles of road in San Juan County between SR-162 and SR-262.
+Additional improvements include rebuilding multiple structures and other roadway-specific enhancements.
+This project will make travel safer, smoother, and more convenient for:

-• Improve and/or reconstruct pavement
+• Improve pavement

 • Improve and/or install safety features such as guardrail, cattleguards, extra signage, protected turn lanes, and pavement markings